traditional shortbread cookies

 • Continue with steps in "For all cookies"

-Using pie plate or rectangular baking dish
+Using pie plate or a rectangular baking dish

 • Place dough into ungreased baking dish and smooth out the top evenly, by hand.=